rpmuller/ePubs/WesternPhilosophy.md

 things.
 God's essence is unknowable to men, and even to angels.
-Even to Himself He is, in a sense, unknowable: "God does not know himself, what He is, because He is not a what\ in a certain respect He is incomprehensible to Himself and to every intellect."
-1 In the being of things God's being can be seen; in their order, His wisdom; in their movement, His life.
+Even to Himself He is, in a sense, unknowable: "God does not know himself, what He is, because He is not a what\ in a certain respect He is incomprehensible to Himself and to every intellect."[^215] In the being of things God's being can be seen; in their order, His wisdom; in their movement, His life.
 His being is the Father, His wisdom the Son, His life the Holy Ghost.
 But Dionysius is right in saying that no name can be ttuly asserted of God.
 There is an affirmative theology, in which He is said to be truth, goodness, essence, etc., but such affirmations are only symbolically true, for all such predicates have an opposite, but God has no opposite.

+[^215]: Cf. Bradley on the inadequacy of all cognition.
+He holds that no truth is quite true, but the best available truth is not _intellectually_ corrigible.

 The class of things that both create and are created embraces the whole of the prime causes, or prototypes, or Platonic ideas.
 The total ot these prime causes is die Logos.
 The world of ideas is eternal, and yet created.
-Under the influence of the Holy Ghost, these prime causes give rise to the world of particular things, the materiality of which U illusory.
+Under the influence of the Holy Ghost, these prime causes give rise to the world of particular things, the materiality of which is illusory.
 When it is said that God created things out of "nothing," this "nothing" is to be understood as God Himself, in the sense in which He transcends all knowledge.